Antigua, Guatemala is a place where time seems to have stood still.

 Buildings, such La Merced Church boasting intricate work and moorish influence will charm you.
 Locals Mayan Indians sell their goods on the streets.
 From authentic traditional fabrics to jewelry.

 Fun fact: there are over 100 "hidden" mermaids architecture elements in the city.
+It could take you days to find all of them.

 Enjoy the Cafe’s, Restaurants and Bars